influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/selectors/lowestmin.md

 ---
 title: lowestMin() function
-description: The `lowestMin()` function returns the bottom `n` records from all groups using the minimum of each group.
+description: The `lowestMin()` function selects the minimum record from each table in the input stream and returns the lowest `n` records.
 aliases:
   - /v2.0/reference/flux/functions/transformations/selectors/lowestmin
 menu: